 Find – This is like the Google of Microsoft word.
 This command is used for searching for words and text phrases within your document.
 Simply type the word or phrase you want to find and hit the find next button.
 If the item you are looking for is found, it will be highlighted.
 If not found, you will be alerted.

-Go to Command
+The Go to Command

-Go to – go to command can be used to take you to any of the following; Page, Section, Line, Bookmark, Comment, Footnote, End note, Field, Table, Graphic, Equation, Object and Heading.
+Go to – The 'go to' command can be used to take you to any of the following; Page, Section, Line, Bookmark, Comment, Footnote, Endnote, Field, Table, Graphic, Equation, Object, and Heading.

 © 2012 Patrick Kamau